Yvazquez26/IS211_Assignment1/README.md

 The function testListDivide does not return anything.
 However, if any of the tests fail, the function should raise the ListDivideException.

-1.When your script runs, it should call testListDivide.
+When your script runs, it should call testListDivide.
 Ideally, if your listDivide and testListDivide function is written properly, no exception should be raised.
 If the exception is raised however, try to figure out what is wrong.
 Keep updating the code until you know listDivideis working properly.